R0C0d6/FAQ-Microservice-with-AWS-Lambda-and-Amazon-API-Gateway/README.md

 # Amazon API Gateway & Lambda FAQ Microservice
-A hands-on lab project demonstrating how to build a simple **FAQ Microservice** using **AWS Lambda** and **Amazon API Gateway**.
-This project is designed for beginners to learn serverless development, microservices, and REST API design with practical, step-by-step instructions.

 ## Overview
 Modern applications are moving toward serverless architectures and microservices.
 Instead of managing monolithic systems, applications are split into small, independent services that scale easily and are cost-efficient.